kksgandhi/personal_site/succeeding in a PhD.md

    - Is your work related (even tangentially) to the kinds of problems companies face?
    - Have you done industry internships?
      - I'd even recommend working for a company for free (but make sure you're getting something out of it, such as data you wouldn't otherwise have access to and / or a paper)
+   - I'd recommend pretending you're applying to jobs, to see how many jobs are available and what skills they're looking for.
+You might realize there are positions available you weren't originally thinking about!
  - Non-profits and the government.
    - Admittedly I don't know too much about this, but it is a viable path.
  - Teaching at a university